Gbekoilias/industry-career-research-report/README.md

 # Industry and Career Research Report

 ## Overview
-This repository contains a detailed industry and career research report focused on the field of Materials and Metallurgical Engineering.
+This repository contains a detailed industry and career research report focused on the field of Financial Services.
 The report covers professional associations, certifications, current news, job postings, and an academic program outline.

 ## Contents
 - **Title Page**